 Trump sentenced in New York hush-money case days before taking office

-Donald Trump avoids jail time or a fine but the US president-elect’s criminal conviction will be on his record.
+Donald Trump avoids jail time or a fine, but the US president-elect’s criminal conviction will be on his record.

-United States President-elect Donald Trump has been sentenced to what’s known as an “unconditional discharge” for his conviction over hush-money payments made to an adult film actress, making him the first former US president ever sentenced for a crime.
+Donald Trump has become the first former United States president ever sentenced for a crime.

+But the US president-elect avoided penalties for his conviction for falsifying business documents in relation to hush-money payments made to an adult film actress.

-Judge Juan Merchan delivered the decision on Friday, a day after the US Supreme Court rejected an attempt by Trump’s legal team to delay sentencing before the Republican leader’s inauguration on January 20.
+Judge Juan Merchan sentenced Trump to an “unconditional discharge” on Friday, a day after the US Supreme Court rejected an attempt by Trump’s legal team to delay the sentencing, which took place before the Republican leader’s inauguration on January 20.

-An “unconditional discharge” means that Trump’s conviction will appear on his permanent record, but he does not face imprisonment, a fine, or probation – leaving him unencumbered to enter the White House.
+The decision means that Trump’s conviction will appear on his permanent record, but he does not face imprisonment, a fine or probation — leaving him unencumbered to enter the White House.

-Trump, who previously served as president from 2017 to 2021, was found guilty in late May on 34 counts of falsifying business documents related to hush-money payments made to Stormy Daniels, among other things.
+Trump, who previously served as president from 2017 to 2021, was found guilty in late May on 34 counts of falsifying business documents related to a $130,000 payment made to Stormy Daniels, among other things.

 The US president-elect has denied any wrongdoing and said he plans to appeal his conviction.

-Appearing at Friday’s sentencing hearing virtually, Trump said his criminal trial and conviction had “been a very terrible experience” and insisted he committed no crime.
+Appearing virtually at Friday’s sentencing hearing, Trump said his criminal trial and conviction had “been a very terrible experience” and insisted he committed no crime.

-“It’s been a political witch-hunt,” he said before the judge issued his decision.
+“It’s been a political witch-hunt,” Trump said before the judge issued his decision.
 “It was done to damage my reputation so I would lose the election and obviously that didn’t work.”

 Prosecutors in the New York case had argued that the hush-money payments aimed to conceal allegations of a sexual relationship with Daniels that could have been politically damaging.